Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 • vanilla greek yogurt – You can also use plain greek yogurt instead of vanilla if you want to reduce the sugar.

-• milk of choice – I prefer dairy or soy milk for additional protein, but oat milk, cashew milk or coconut milk also work.
+• milk of choice – I prefer dairy or soy milk for additional protein, but oat milk, cashew milk or coconut milk also work, based on your preferences.

 • vanilla protein powder – I like to mix protein powder with collagen